 - Metabolic enzymes

 Cannabinoids are a class of chemical compounds that act on cannabinoid receptors in the body.
 The most popular are CBD and THC.
 The cannabis plant houses both of these cannabinoids.
 CBD is mostly associated with the plant’s health benefits where THC is credited for its euphoric effects on the brain.
 Cannabinoids found in plants are referred to as phytocannabinoids – this is what CBD and THC are.
-Other phytocannabinoids found in the cannabis plant that is receiving attention are CBN (cannabinol), CBG (cannabigerol) and CBC (cannabichromene).
+Other phytocannabinoids found in the cannabis plant that are receiving attention are CBN (cannabinol), CBG (cannabigerol) and CBC (cannabichromene).

 In 1992, a team of researchers discovered that the human body makes its own cannabinoids, called endocannabinoids.
 Found throughout the body, endocannabinoids’ one goal is to help the body maintain homeostasis.